Melchizedek: A 'Type' for Christ

 Melchizedek is a type, a very special type:

 - He is the type for the eternal priesthood of Christ.

-- Aaron, Moses' brother, was a priest appointed by God and served as a type and model for all the priests who offered animal sacrifice under the Law of Moses.
+- Aaron, Moses' brother, was a priest appointed by God and served as a type and model for all the priests who offered animal sacrifices under the Law of Moses.

-- But Aaron was not a good model to serve as a type to billboard the coming of Jesus and His work as a high priest, offering not animals as sacrifice but Himself.
+- However, Aaron was not a good model to serve as a type to billboard the coming of Jesus and His work as a high priest, offering not animals as sacrifice but Himself.
 Aaron was sinful and weak, and he would die.
-He had to continually offer sacrifice each day.
+He had to continually offer sacrifices each day.

 - The Old Testament needed a better type to prefigure the role of Jesus as high priest: perfect, eternal, superior.
 God was not going to prefigure or to serve as a type for Himself so Melchizedek serves as this type.

 Hebrews 7:1-10 explains how this is so.
-He is only a man but the way the Old Testament describes him allows him to carry the cloak of the eternal high priest who would come later:
+He is only a man but the way the Old Testament describes Melchizedek allows him to wear the cloak of the eternal high priest who would come later:

 - Hebrews 7:1-2

 The titles the Bible gives him (king of righteousness and peace) will ultimately be fulfilled by Christ.

 Without father, without mother, without genealogy, having neither beginning of days nor end of life, but made like the Son of God, he remains a priest perpetually.

 - Hebrews 7:3

 The fact that the Word does not mention his genealogy does not mean that he does not have one, it simply means that his appearance in the Bible is presented in such a way as to suggest eternity.

 Again, when the Christ comes, this appearance of immortality suggested by Melchizedek the type, will become a reality for the true high priest, Jesus Christ, the anti-type.